Pyangthon/LearnGit_for_me/readme.md

 Git is a distributed version control system.
 Git is free software distributed ynder the GPL.
 Git is free software distributed ynder the GPL.
 Git has a mutable index called stage.
+Git tracks changes.